aurora-opensource/xviz/docs/getting-started/overview.md

-# Mapping KITTI data to XVIZ
+# Transforming KITTI data to XVIZ

 This section describes how to convert KITTI autonomy data into XVIZ.
 It is intended to provide and understanding of the concepts of XVIZ.